Cricket-West Indies v Bangladesh - first test scoreboard

 * First loss for New Zealand at home this summer (Adds quotes)

-DHAKA Nov 14 Scoreboard at close on the second day of the first test between Bangladesh and West Indies at the Sher-e-Bangla National Stadium in Dhaka on Wednesday.
+DHAKA Nov 14 Scoreboard after West Indies declared their first innings on the second day of the first test against Bangladesh at the Sher-e-Bangla National Stadium in Dhaka on Wednesday.

 West Indies won the toss and elected to bat.